OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 2.)
 Proceed to use the application's functionalities.
 Identify the functions which allow users to enter sensitive data.

 3.)
-Dump the keyboard cache file dynamic-text.dat at the following directory:
+Dump the keyboard cache file dynamic-text.dat at the following directory (Might be different in IOS below 8.0):
-/private/var/mobile/Library/Keyboard/ (Might be different in IOS below 8.0
+/private/var/mobile/Library/Keyboard/

 4.)
 Look for sensitive data such as username, email addresses, credit card numbers, etc. If the sensitive data can be obtained through the keyboard cache file, it fails this test.